TianaMa/926_GroupProject/README.txt

 !!! important
     This example refers to the latest versions of CARLA (at least 0.9.5)

-Welcome to the ScenarioRunner for CARLA!
-This tutorial provides the basic steps for getting started using the ScenarioRunner for CARLA.

 Download the latest release from our GitHub page and extract all the contents of the package in a folder of your choice.